Volunteer with Children in Mexico

 You are not required to have previous experience working with children, provided that you are passionate and committed to the job and the people you are trying to help.
 A working knowledge of Spanish is beneficial, but not essential if you are prepared to learn.
 Whether you are on a gap year, a career break, or volunteering for a summer abroad, you will have a role to play and your contribution will be valued.

 Projects Abroad has a variety of care placements in Guadalajara, Mexico's second largest city, and Ciudad Guzman, a smaller town in the volcanic region a couple of hours south.
 Volunteering in Mexico could see you working in a kindergarten, childcare center, or center for children with mental and physical disabilities.
-Our partner organizations include the Red Cross, who operate care centers in the region.
+We work with partner organizations who operate care centers in the region.